Creation and Handling of Dimension Elements

 When adding or moving an element, a popup warning appears, as changing an element from base to consolidated type may imply loss of data.

-Copying and Pasting Elements in Dimensions
+Copying and Pasting Elements in dimensions

 Elements of a dimension can be copied and pasted into another dimension or spreadsheet using the common keyboard shortcuts Ctrl + C and Ctrl + V. (There are also context menu commands for both actions, but due to browser restrictions, these items will just display a popup reminder to use the keyboard shortcut.)